Transaction Control Statements

-With this setting, a transaction is started automatically (if one is not already active) by a reference to an object stored in a databank with the TRANS or LOG option (i.e. if none of the objects referenced are stored in a databank with the TRANS or LOG option, no transaction is required and therefore one is not started).
+With this setting, a transaction is started automatically (if one is not already active) by an update involving a reference to an object stored in a databank with the TRANS or LOG option (i.e. if none of the objects referenced in the update are stored in a databank with the TRANS or LOG option, no transaction is required and therefore one is not started).

 The START statement may be used to explicitly start a transaction if required, typically to allow several updates to be grouped together within a single transaction for consistency, as already described.